Updated: December 11, 2025

 How to Apply for a Job in Portugal

-Whether you are looking for an English-speaking job in Portugal, seasonal work, or a more stable job, the process of finding a job in Portugal is generally straightforward.
-In the sections below, we will share a few ways you can find jobs in Portugal and tips to help you keep your CV and cover letter filled with up-to-date information.
+If you’re seeking an English-speaking job in Portugal, seasonal work, or a more stable position, the process of finding a job is generally straightforward.
+In the sections below, we’ll share several methods to help you find jobs in Portugal, along with tips to ensure that your CV and cover letter are up-to-date and effective.

 Where to look for a job in Portugal